Base64 Encoder/Decoder

 🛡️ Security & Privacy

-- Local Processing:All encoding/decoding happens entirely in your browser - no data transmitted to external servers.
+- Local Processing:All encoding/decoding happens entirely in your browser.

-- No Data Persistence:Files and content are processed in memory only, not saved or cached.
+- No Data Persistence:Files and content are processed in memory only.

-- Size Limitations:2MB file limit prevents potential memory exhaustion and ensures optimal performance.
+- Size Limitations:2MB file limit prevents potential memory exhaustion.

 ❓ Frequently Asked Questions